 Certificate of Indian Status

-The Certificate of Indian Status, or status card, is still issued in some band offices.
+The Certificate of Indian Status, or status card, is still issued in some First Nation offices.
 This card has only a limited number of security features found on other government-issued identity documents.

 Some secure status cards in circulation may not have a machine-readable zone but remain valid until their renewal date.